JohnGiorgi/Alfred/readme.md

 2. Before running the script for the first time, press the button on the Hue Bridge.
 Then, within 30 seconds call the script and pass the `--connectBridge` flag (you only have to do this **once**).
 3. That's it.
 Try texting your Twilio number 'Turn on all the lights please!' to make sure things are working.

-### What can you ask Alfred to do?
+## What can you ask Alfred to do?

-Example 1: "Turn on all the lights" <turns on all lights>
+Example 1: "Turn on the lights" <turns on all lights>
-Example 2: "Turn on the bedroom lights" <turns on all lights named bedroom, if they exist>
+Example 2: "Turn on the bedroom lights" <turns on all lights in the Phillips hue group 'Bedroom', if this group exists>
+Example 3: "Dim the living room lights" <sets all lights in the Phillips hue group 'Living room' to 15% intensity>
+Example 4: "Set the lights to 50%" <sets all lights to 50% intensity>
-Example 3: "Wiki Barack Obama" <returns wiki summary with link>
+Example 5: "Wiki Barack Obama" <returns wiki summary with link>
-Example 4: "What is the weather like in New York City?" <returns weather summary for location>
+Example 6: "What is the weather like in New York City?" <returns weather summary for location>

+## Changelog

+- 1.0: Initial commit
+- 1.0.1: Changed how Alfred deals with rooms (Phillips hue calls these 'Groups').
+If a group name that is present on your bridge is mentioned in the SMS sent to Alfred, then all actions occur to lights in this group.
+E.g. "Turn lights on in the bedroom" turns on all lights in the group 'Bedroom' (case-insensitive)